Skip to Main Content

 Comprehensive Oral Examination

 The goal of the oral examination is to assess knowledge specific to the proposed thesis work as detailed in the written prospectus.
-It is expected to last 90 minutes.
-At outset, the committee chooses a chair (not the mentor) who the leads examination.
+It is expected to last 90 minutes and be held in-person.
+At outset, the committee chooses a chair (not the mentor) who leads the examination.
 The thesis advisor is present but is asked to not participate unless called upon.
 For the oral examination, students must present the preliminary hypothesis and direction of their proposed research project over 30 minutes and address any questions (interruptions) from the qualifying (thesis) committee during the presentation.
-After the presentation, each committee member will ask at the least two questions based upon the topic of the presentation and the reading topics assigned at time of the pre-prospectus meeting.
-Upon completion of the exam, the student is excused and the committee assesses performance, after which the student is asked to return and results of the oral exam provided by the committee chair.

 The grade for the oral qualifying examination will be a Pass or Fail.
 For a truly outstanding performance, a pass with Distinction shall be given.
 Students who receive a grade of Fail will be given one further opportunity to retake the qualifying examination.
 Unacceptable performance on the re-examination will result in a review of the student’s candidacy.
 Students may receive a conditional pass if the qualifying committee feels there is one particular area from the examination that needs additional work although the student demonstrates competency in all other areas.
-Correction of a deficient area will be accomplished, for example, by a written paper from the student or repeat oral questions by the committee chair within 2 weeks following the examination.
+Correction of a deficient area will be accomplished, for example, by a written paper from the student or repeat oral questions by the committee chair within two weeks following the examination.
 Upon successful completion, the student will be granted a pass.

 Comprehensive Written Examination

 The goal of the written examination is to evaluate the student’s ability to investigate a topic using the available knowledge base.
 Students will be given several questions (two from each committee member).
-The student will select two questions and will have 10 working days to prepare a written response.
+The student will select two questions and will have ten working days to prepare a written response.
 The questions will require the student to formulate a hypothesis, and then write a 6-page proposal in the format of an NIH application, including specific aims, background and significance, preliminary data, research design and methods, and bibliography (the latter will not count towards the 6-page limit).
-The response to each question is to be reviewed by the committee member that wrote the question and will be either pass/fail.
+The response to each question is to be reviewed by the committee member that wrote the question and will be graded as either pass/fail.

 Schedule for Qualifying and for Thesis Committee Meetings